aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 It is a good day to have a good day.
+> 🥠 Never forget a friend.
+Especially if he owes you.

-Last update: Tue Feb 24 05:51:05 2026
+Last update: Wed Feb 25 05:53:13 2026

 ### Let's play! 🎮